aoijs/aoi.js/README.md

 ### How does it work?

-It's fairly simple, by using `$` as a sense of a function to execute, it's run by a command.
-By using `$` after the function name, and its additional fields, (if any) it'll work as intended by it function.
+aoi.js uses the `$` symbol as a way to execute functions.
+To use a function, simply type `$` followed by the function name and any additional fields (if required).

 ## Events

+Events are an important part of creating Discord bots. aoi.js includes several events that allow you to customize the behavior of your bot in response to different situations.

-Events are the most important factor in creating a Discord Bot.
-This helps developers create certain events to occur within their Client.
-There are several events within aoi.js, an example event is when the Client is ready and logged onto the API.
+For example, you can use the `readyCommand` event to specify what should happen when the bot is ready and logged onto the API:

 ```javascript
 bot.readyCommand({ //Event Command